 I spent the next 3 years in a mix of shear panic, working like crazy, and building skis as fast as possible.
 It was a mess.

 But during this time, I learned valuable lessons — the industry was broken and everyone is too scared to try something different.
-Nobody was making money.
-Most ski companies you know were being sold off to different private equity firms like hot potatoes (at huge losses) or being propped up by government subsidies.
-For example, Rossignol went out of business 5 years ago, if you didn’t know.
-K2 was on the market after Rubbermaid, it’s parent company, needed it dump it after years of consecutive loses.
-Armada would later be sold as well at a $18 million loss.
+Most ski companies you've heard of before were being sold off to Private Equity firms like hot potatoes (at huge losses) or being propped up by government subsidies.
+For example, Rossignol went out of business 9 years ago, if you didn’t know.
+K2 was on the market after Rubbermaid, it’s parent company, needed to dump it after years of consecutive loses.
+Armada would later be sold to Chinese owners at a $18 million loss — $18 million!!

 The business model all of the legacy brands are built on no longer works.
 Doing business-as-usual meant failure, so something had to change.

-Fortunately, because I was self-funding RENOUN, I wasn’t burning through loads of capital to figure this out.
+Fortunately, because I was self-funding Renoun, I wasn’t burning through loads of capital to figure this out.
 Being scrappy forced me to be brutally honest and listen to the market.
-More money would have been nice, no doubt, but it would have insulated me from the real currents of the market — after all, the big guys had it differed out, right?
+More money would have been nice, no doubt, but it would have insulated me from the real currents of the market — after all, the big guys had it figured out, right?
 Wrong.

 Yet, with all this bounding around, it wasn’t until the winter of 2014 that we suddenly became #1 — by accident.

-My mom (no joke) had sent one of our skis to the judging committee at I.S.P.O., an international tradeshow in Munich, Germany and by far the largest in the world.
+My mom (no joke) had sent our skis to the judging committee at I.S.P.O., an international tradeshow in Munich, Germany and by far the largest in the world.

 As it turns out, that winter we ended up winning the top award for innovation, “ISPO GOLD”, before we had a functioning website.
-Keep in mind I had just ‘learned’ we needed to sell 100% online.
 I built a website quick enough to capitalize on the first rush.

-Tday, now that we’re more established, I’ve tweaked our operations a bit, but the same dogged undercurrent is still here.
+Today, now that we’re more established, I’ve tweaked our operations a bit, but the same dogged undercurrent is still here.
 We’re constantly on the lookout for clever ways to hack growth or a unique ways to spread the work (like making a pair of Tesla skis for Elon Musk).
-We test things as fast as possible and shut them down the second they stop working in order to re-focus on a new idea.
+We test things as fast as possible and shut them down if they're not working in order to re-focus on a new idea.
 Every other company that sells through shops make changes every season once they see how sales did.
-We can check in on sales day by day, and make adjustments.
+We can check in on sales day by day, and make adjustments on the fly.
 This allows us to literally work years faster of the competition.

 On a day to day, my job is to just keep my ears open for crazy ideas and test them out to see what works.

-So, now after 8 years, RENOUN starting to get really, really fun.
+So, now after 11 years, Renoun starting to get really, really fun.
 Like “wait, designing and skiing is my job?!” fun.

 I have the best job in the world because I made it the best job in the world.

 Do you want to work in the ski industry?
-I feel I have this conversation with people every day.
+I feel I have this conversation with someone new every day.
 If you really want to get into it, then read this blog So, you want to get into the ski industry? first.
-It’s unfiltered and unedited, so put your big girl pants on.
+It’s unfiltered and unedited, so put your big person pants on.